IBM/cp4ba-labs/21.0.3/Bring-up/README.md

 ## Overview

-Install and configure a Production deployment of IBM Cloud Pak for Business Automation (CP4BA, version 21.0.3 IF005) on an OpenShift cluster on IBM Cloud using the CP4BA rapid deployment scripts.
+Install and configure a Production deployment of IBM Cloud Pak for Business Automation (CP4BA, version 21.0.3 IF005) on a RedHat OpenShift cluster from TechZone using the CP4BA rapid deployment scripts.

 ## Labs